KentaKodashima/ModernReactWithRedux/README.md

 - Tons of open source middleware exist
 - Most popular use of middleware is for dealing with async actions
 - We are going to use a middleware called '**redux-thunk**' to solve our async issues

+## Navigation with React Router
+### Bad navigation in React/Redux app
+Navigate around using `<a></a>` is a really bad practice in React/Redux app.
+The reason is that when the browser receives index.html file from the server, the browser dumps the old html file **including React/Redux state data**

+### Navigating with React Router
+Use `<Link></Link>` in React/Redux app to navigate.

+- It prevents the browser from navigating to the new page and fetching new index.html file